celestiaorg/CIPs/cips/cip-12.md

 ## Test Cases

-To Do
+TBA

 ## Reference Implementation

-The implementation of this specification can be found in the ibc-go respository.
+The implementation of this specification can be found in the [ibc-go respository](https://github.com/cosmos/ibc-go).

 ## Security Considerations